PhD Programs

 What are some of your day-to-day tasks?

 My day-to-day tasks encompass a diverse range of responsibilities within the realms of teaching, research, advising, service, professional development, and administrative duties.
-I dedicate a significant time to planning and delivering lectures, guiding discussions, preparing course materials, and providing feedback to students as part of my teaching role.
-Concurrently, I engage in rigorous research activities, including conducting experiments, analyzing data, writing scholarly articles for publication, and presenting research findings at conferences.
-I also mentor and advise undergraduate and graduate students, offering guidance on academic and research pursuits.
-Additionally, I contribute to departmental and university committees, review manuscripts for journals, participate in faculty meetings, and engage in community outreach efforts.
+I engage in rigorous research activities, including conducting experiments, analyzing data, writing scholarly articles for publication, and presenting research findings at conferences.

 What’s great about your job?

-There are several aspects of my job that I find truly rewarding and fulfilling.
-Firstly, I have the opportunity to engage in cutting-edge research and contribute new knowledge to my field.
+I have the opportunity to engage in cutting-edge research and contribute new knowledge to my field.
 This research allows me to explore topics of personal interest, collaborate with talented colleagues and students, and address real-world problems through innovative solutions.
-Additionally, I am passionate about teaching and mentoring the next generation of scholars.
 Interacting with students, watching them grow academically and professionally, and witnessing their achievements are immensely gratifying experiences.
-Furthermore, my role allows me to participate in service activities, both within the university community and beyond, enabling me to make a positive impact and contribute to the greater good.
-Overall, the autonomy, intellectual stimulation, and opportunities for personal and professional growth make my job as an assistant professor incredibly rewarding and fulfilling.

 How do you hope your work will create positive change in the world?